- Clinical science

 - Differential diagnosis: foreign objects in girls

-Even in the absence of physical signs, sexual abuse should always be considered in young children presenting with behavioral changes or signs of sexually transmitted disease.
+Even in the absence of physical signs, sexual abuse should always be considered in young children presenting with behavioral changes or signs of sexually transmitted diseases.

 - Definition: actions and behaviors from parents or caregivers that have a negative mental impact on the child

 - Epidemiology: Approx. 80% of survivors fit the criteria for at least 1 psychiatric condition by the age of 21.

 - Name-calling, insulting, intimidation, or threats of violence

 - Allowing the child to see abuse being inflicted on another (e.g., partner abusing the mother)

 - Detachment from a caregiver or from other children (reactive attachment disorder)

 - Children or babies seem to attach more to random adults rather than to their primary caregiver

 - Aggression towards other children or animals